Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

 ## 8. INDEX
 - Improves the speed of data retrieval operations on a table by creating an index on one or more columns.

+# SQL Joins

+SQL Joins are a fundamental concept in database management that allows you to combine rows from two or more tables based on a related column between them.
+Understanding joins is crucial for retrieving meaningful data from a relational database.

+## Types of Joins

+1. **INNER JOIN**
+An INNER JOIN is a type of join that combines rows from two or more tables based on a related column between them.
+It returns only the rows where there is a match in both tables.

+## Key Points:
+Combines Rows: It pulls data from two tables where conditions are met.
+Returns Matches Only: If there is no matching row in either table, that row will not appear in the results.
+Common Use Case: Often used when you want to retrieve data that is related across different tables.

+2. **LEFT JOIN (or LEFT OUTER JOIN)**
+A LEFT JOIN is a type of join in SQL (Structured Query Language) that allows you to combine rows from two tables based on a related column.
+It includes all the records from the left table and the matched records from the right table.
+If there’s no match, NULL values are returned for columns from the right table.

+## Key Points:
+Left Table: The first (or left) table from which you want to retrieve all rows.
+Right Table: The second (or right) table from which you want to retrieve matching rows.
+NULL Values: If there's no match in the right table, the result will show NULL for those columns.

+3. **RIGHT JOIN (or RIGHT OUTER JOIN)** type of SQL operation that combines rows from two tables based on a related column between them, returning all the rows from the right table and the matched rows from the left table.
+If there is no match, NULL values are returned for columns from the left table.

+## Key Points:
+Tables Involved: You need two tables to perform a RIGHT JOIN.
+Right Table: The table from which you want all rows.
+Left Table: The table that may or may not have matching records.

+4. **FULL JOIN (or FULL OUTER JOIN)**
+A FULL JOIN (or FULL OUTER JOIN) is a type of join in SQL that combines the results of both a LEFT JOIN and a RIGHT JOIN.
+It returns all records from both tables, along with matched records where available.
+If there is no match, the result will contain NULLs for missing values.

+## Key Points
+Purpose: To retrieve all records from two tables, showing all matches and filling in gaps with NULLs.

+5. **CROSS JOIN**
+A CROSS JOIN is a type of join operation in SQL that combines every row from one table with every row from another table.
+This results in a Cartesian product of the two tables.
+Here’s a simple breakdown of what that means and how to use it:

+## Key Points:

+A CROSS JOIN produces a set that contains all possible combinations of rows from the tables involved.
+If Table A has m rows and Table B has n rows, the result will have m * n rows.
+Use Case:

+CROSS JOIN is often used when you need to combine every record from one table with every record from another.
+This is less common than other types of joins but can be useful in specific scenarios, like creating combinations or in analyses involving every possible pair of entities.

+6. **SELF JOIN**
+A self join is a type of join in SQL where a table is joined with itself.
+This is useful when you want to compare rows within the same table or when the data is hierarchical.
+Here's how it works, step by step:

+## Key Points to Understand Self Joins
+Same Table: In a self join, you reference a single table twice, giving each instance a different alias.
+This allows you to treat it like two separate tables.

+Use Cases: Common use cases include:

+Finding relationships within the same dataset.
+Hierarchical data, like employees and their managers.
+Comparing rows for data integrity checks.